sarkhelritesh/vrd_resource/Readme.md

 # Visually Rich Documents

-## A list of recent papers on various tasks for Visually Rich Documents
+## A list of recent papers on Visually Rich Documents

 Curated by: [Ritesh Sarkhel](https://sarkhelritesh.github.io/)

-A lot of interesting works have been published in recent years on Visually Rich Documents.
-What makes tasks defined on these documents interesting is the multimodal nature of the document.
-We hope to provide a list of interesting papers to serve as a reference for researchers interested in this domain.
-This list curates recently published works in ACL anthology, VLDB, SIGMOD, AAAI, SIGKDD and NeurIPS affiliated conferences/workshops in no particular order.
-We also include some relevant pre-prints on this domain.
+A lot of interesting works have been published in recent years on Visually Rich Documents (VRD).
+What makes tasks defined on VRD more challenging than plain-text documents is its inherent multimodal nature.
+We provide a list of recent papers on VRD hoping it will act as a reference for researchers interested in this domain.
+This list curates some intersting pre-prints and published works from ACL anthology, VLDB, SIGMOD, AAAI, SIGKDD and NeurIPS affiliated conferences/workshops in no particular order.

 **Disclaimer: This is |not| an exhaustive list.
 If you think a relevant paper should feature on this list, please submit a pull request or [email me](mailto:sarkhel.5@osu.edu).
 Your contribution is essential to keep this page up-to-date!**